Paralegal Certificate Program

-Now Available in Both In-Person and Online
+Now Available in Both In-Person and Online Formats!

 This intensive, nationally acclaimed program is designed for beginning as well as advanced legal workers.
 Students will be trained to interview witnesses, investigate complex fact patterns, research the law, prepare legal documents, and assist in preparing cases for courtroom litigation.
 The instruction is practice-oriented and relates to those areas of law in which paralegals are in most demand.

 There are no prerequisites to take the course, but students will be expected to complete a significant amount of homework for each session.
 This program will help students increase their office's efficiency, productivity, and billable hours as well as learn new marketable job skills.

 Successful graduates will be awarded a Certificate of Completion and will receive 8.4 Continuing Education Units.

 This program is nationally coordinated by SPD's educational partner, the Center for Legal Studies, which has been offering paralegal programs nationally since 1980.
 The course is taught by attorneys.

 For questions regarding course content and registration, please call the Center for Legal Studies at 1.800.522.7737.